awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide-terraform.md

 > Note: Terraform deployment options are still in preview.

+## Background

+This guide will walk you through using Terraform to:
+- Create a VPC
+- Create an EKS cluster
+- Create a Route53 subdomain
+- Create a Cognito user pool
+- Create a S3 bucket
+- Create an RDS DB instance
+- Deploy Kubeflow with Cognito as an identity provider, RDS as a KFP and Katib persistence layer, and S3 as an artifact store

+Additional background on using Cognito with the AWS Distribution for Kubeflow can be found [here]({{< ref "./guide.md/#background" >}}).

+Terraform documentation can be found [here](https://www.terraform.io/docs).

 ## Prerequisites

 Be sure that you have satisfied the [installation prerequisites]({{< ref "../prerequisites.md" >}}) before working through this guide.